-Recent research published in The Lancet exploring the burden of disease caused by alcohol across 195 countries and territories concluded that: “the safest level of drinking is none”.
+Recent research published in The Lancet exploring the burden of disease caused by alcohol across 195 countries and territories concluded that the safest level of drinking is no alcohol .

 The same is true for cancer.
+When it comes to cancer risk, there is no safe level of drinking.
 This is because any alcoholic beverage a person drinks contains pure alcohol (also known as ethanol).
 When our bodies break down the pure alcohol we drink, a toxic chemical called acetaldehyde is produced.
 This chemical is linked to damaging DNA and increasing cancer risk.
+Find out how alcohol causes cancer.

 You can work out how much ethanol is in your alcoholic drink by looking at how strong it is (the % Alcohol By Volume [ABV] on the bottle).
 For example: